 The first five miles of trail have held up well with modifications on three hills to prevent erosion.
 Volunteers are providing minor maintenance for the trail including raking, grading, sweeping and litter pick up.
 Burt Township is the grantee for the state grants and is responsible for the maintenance of the trail and has been working cooperatively with the Cheboygan County Road Commission to keep the trail in satisfactory condition.

 Trail Committee members have been working with University of Michigan management for several years to determine a northern connector route for the Burt Lake Trail.
 Conversation and planning has moved forward with the University of Michigan providing a letter of intent for an easement to allow a separated trail from West Burt Lake Road at Hogsback along Rggsville Road to East Burt Lake Road at Birchwood Road.
-This would extend the present Burt Lake Trail an additional three miles and is planned as a separated paved trail.
+This would extend the present Burt Lake Trail an additional 1.8 miles and is planned as a separated paved trail.
 Donations can be accepted now for the next phase of the Burt Lake Trail by sending contributions to the Top of Michigan Trails Council.
 Designate that your funds are to be directed to the Burt Lake Trail!

 In July 2015 the Michigander Bicycle Tour including over 400 participants used the Burt Lake Trail as a connector bike route from Topinabee to Brutus on their route from Cheboygan to Harbor Springs.
 Many residents and visitors have biked, jogged, trained and walked on the trail since its Grand Opening in August, 2013.
 In addition the University of Michigan Men and Women Cross Country teams have used the Burt Lake Trail as part of their pre-season training.